200-year-old traditional fishermen’s cottage sleeping two guests, just a few yards away from the seafront and an access point to the South Downs Way.

 This cottage is located in the Meads Village area to the west of Eastbourne.
 A stay in Meads is a fantastic choice for those who want to make the most of the breath-taking countryside which neighbours Eastbourne, as there is direct access onto the South Downs Way just 200 yards from the property’s front door.
 Just under two miles across the cliffs, is the renowned beauty spot Beachy Head, which offers some of the most spectacular coastal views in the area.
 The local beach, Holywell, is close to the property.
 This shingle beach is a much quieter and laidback alternative to the main town beach, whilst the addition of pretty, Italianate gardens and a tea chalet make it a delightful place to spend a day.

 Outside there is a very small seating area to the front of the property and a courtyard patio to the rear which is accessed through the kitchen.
-The outhouse in the courtyard garden houses the washing machine.
 There is roadside permit parking close to the property, for which one permit is supplied.